bablogy/Aquarium/README.md

 # Aquarium
 A virtual aquarium in C++ from scratch

-The code is first published in 2005 (while I was an electrical student engineer) on : https://codes-sources.commentcamarche.net/source/34564-aquarium-virtuel-16-bits
+The code is first published in 2005 on : https://codes-sources.commentcamarche.net/source/34564-aquarium-virtuel-16-bits

 It is a virtual Aquarium written in the C++ language.